rathrio/blog_engine/bliss_manifesto/duck_hunt.md

 # but we started using it for new projects.
 ```

-This way, other developers know exatly what is required by
+This way, other developers know exactly what is required by
 `#convert_line_item_prices` even when they have never heard of `Receipt` before.